haiwera-silk-cd/magento-devdocs/guides/v2.2/magento-functional-testing-framework/release-2/test/actions.md

 Gets an entity (for example, a category, the Magento API according to the data and metadata of the entity type that is requested.

-For example, using `getData` in a test looks like this:
+例如， using `getData` in a test looks like this:

 ```xml
 <getData entity="ProductAttributeOptionGetter" index="1" stepKey="getAttributeOption1Handle">